sayantani-dey/sayantani-dey/README.md

 🌱 I’m growing with SQL, Python and Power BI.

-👯 I’m looking to collaborate on projects related to data analysis or database development.

-🤔 I’m looking for help with advancing my knowledge in Data Intelligence.

 💬 Ask me about data analysis.

 🕵️‍♀️ I enjoy investigating datasets.